AI & Data Quality · Production ML · Annotation QA

 The Six-Layer Annotation Governance Framework

 A mature annotation governance framework is not a single process.
 It is a layered system of interlocking controls, each addressing a different mechanism of quality decay.
-The following six layers represent the standard framework applied across enterprise annotation projects at Precise BPO Solution.
+The following six layers represent the standard framework applied across enterprise annotation projects at Precise BPO Solution — serving US, UK, Canada, Australia, Europe, Middle East, APAC, and LATAM enterprises.

 1 Labeling Policy Documentation Interpretation consistency; boundary condition handling Version-controlled docs with inclusion/exclusion rules, domain exceptions, and ambiguous case definitions.
 Every update timestamped.